About this article

 - This is not a sponsored post and there are no referral links.
 Rest assured that it’s purely for your information only. 🙂

-- For those who are wondering which cards are in my wallet, be sure to check out next week’s post.
+- For those who are wondering which cards I recommend, check out What’s in This Canadian FI-Seeker’s Wallet?
 In it, I’ll reveal and review my favourite credit cards.

 A simple approach to credit card rewards